The missing radial velocities of Gaia: a catalogue of Bayesian estimates for DR3: DR3 Model

 From here, training proceeds largely as in \citetalias{PaperI}: the positions are converted to Galactocentric Cartesian coordinates and concatenated with the proper motions to give a length-5 input vector $(X, Y, Z, \mu_\alpha, \mu_\delta)$ alongside a length-1 output vector $(\vlos)$.
 These inputs / outputs are rescaled by subtracting means of $(-8~\mathrm{kpc}, 0, 0, 0, 0)/(0)$ and converting into units of $(1.5~\mathrm{kpc}, 1.5~\mathrm{kpc}, 0.6~\mathrm{kpc}, 15~\mathrm{mas/yr}, 15~\mathrm{mas/yr})/(40~\mathrm{km/s})$.
 Note the $Z$ unit has changed from 0.4~kpc in \citetalias{PaperI}, reflecting the larger heights above/below the Galactic disc plane probed by DR3.

 The dataset is then split into batches of 400 stars each to be fed to the network sequentially.
 The batch size has been reduced from 6000 in \citetalias{PaperI} as a result of the increased memory footprint of the altered network parameter sampling procedure described in Sec.~\ref{S:DR3Model:BNN}.
-At each batch, the network generates 256 posterior samples for each star's radial velocity (cf. 250 in \citetalias{PaperI}).
-These samples are then smoothed with a logistic kernel into probability distributions, which are then scored against the measured values of $\vlos$ using the optimisation objective described in \citetalias{PaperI} (Eq.~4 in that article), and the network parameters are updated via a gradient descent step \citep[more specifically, we use the stochastic gradient descent algorithm \textsc{adam};][]{Kingma2015}.
+At each batch, we perform the optimisation procedure outlined in Sec.~\ref{S:BNN}, generating 256 posterior samples for each star's radial velocity (cf. 250 in \citetalias{PaperI}), scoring them against measurements, and updating the network parameters via a gradient descent step \citep[more specifically, we use the stochastic gradient descent algorithm \textsc{adam};][]{Kingma2015}.
 We use an initial learning rate of 0.0002.
 This is significantly reduced from the 0.01 used in \citetalias{PaperI}, compensating for the reduction in batch size (fast learning with small batches can lead to unstable gradient descent).
 The learning rate is reduced by a factor of 2 once 10 training epochs pass without an appreciable change in the optimisation objective, and the training is ended when the learning rate crosses a threshold value of $5\times 10^{-6}$ (cf. $10^{-5}$ in \citetalias{PaperI}).

 The procedure above describes the training of a single network.
 As noted in Sec.~\ref{S:DR3Model:BNN}, we now train an ensemble of 16 networks rather than a single network.
 This procedure is therefore repeated for each member of the ensemble, with different random initialisations of network parameters and different random data shuffling and sampling.